 For this reason, alone, it is imperative to follow labeled instructions exactly as stated on the container when using any fungicide.

 Normal growth of the grass should resume after treating with a fungicide, and the fungus parasites are eliminated.
-We will look at Neem oil at another time.
+We will look at Neem oil for plant fungus at another time.

 Preventing Lawn Fungus Conditions